This page explains how you can manage your errors in Stackdriver Error Reporting.

 If an error group is already associated with an URL in your issue tracker system, clicking on the bug report icon bug_report opens that link in a new browser tab.

 Error Reporting can notify you when new errors occur and when errors that have been marked Resolved reoccur.
-To learn more, go to Email and mobile notifications.
+To learn more, go to Notifications.

 You can delete all error events which are stored for the given project, and